ChloeCodesThings/FakeCallWorkshop/README.md

 npm install twilio
 ```

-This may take a couple minutes (if you're looking for a good time to go grab a coffee/LaCroix/bathroom break- this is it!).
+This may take a couple minutes (if you're looking for a good time to go grab a coffee/LaCroix/bathroom break- this is it! ☕️🍕🚽).

-You may see 2 warnings/notices here- you can ignore these.
+You may see a warnings/notice here- don't worry, you can ignore this.
+This is notifying us a package-lock.json file has been created.

 ### Add Credential Values Securely in Azure